French (FREN)

 Offered Either Fall or Spring; Lecture hours:3; Repeatable

-Study of literature, film, politics, and society of diverse Francophone African spaces.
+Advanced study of literature, film, politics and society of diverse Francophone worlds and cultures.
 Prerequisite: FREN 104.

 FREN 355.
 Topics in French and/or Francophone Cinema.
 1 Credit.